 By transforming climatic constraints into opportunities, digital technologies add weather as an additional targeting criterion alongside widely-used geographical, temporal and socio-demographic conditions.
 Strategies and timetables based on the vagaries of the weather enable us to better anticipate and, ultimately, increase the reach of our communications.
 Although this approach is global and universal, it will have all the more impact on seasonal or weather-sensitive products, i.e. those whose sales volume varies with changing weather conditions.

-Météo Marketing: Influencing sales through weather conditions
+Weather Marketing : Influencing sales through weather conditions

 The use of the weather context in content planning means that the right products can be promoted at the right time (i.e. when sales are already strong), either because the context is already known, or because a sales analysis can identify it.
-For example, a ready-to-wear brand may decide to promote its swimwear frequently as soon as these conditions are reached, because a sales report shows that swimwear is best sold on sunny days with temperatures over 24°C. The brand will then pull back its communications to promote its products at the right time.
+For example, a ready-to-wear brand may decide to promote its swimwear frequently as soon as these conditions are reached, because a sales report shows that swimwear is best sold on sunny days with temperatures over 24°C. The brand will then pull back its communications to promote the product at the right time.
 It will then take a back seat to its communications for its hats, which are only (naturally) popular when temperatures are low.
 In this way, the brand takes advantage of the customer conditioning "offered" by the climatic environment (i.e. sun and heat).
 In the same way, agricultural products can greatly benefit from this type of promotion combining seasonality and weather conditions - because strawberries are more enjoyable on a sunny July day than on a rainy August noon!
 The impact of this precise, adaptive promotion on sales is non-negligible, as is the time saved by being able to anticipate such communications.

 The theoretical model (graph), applied to the above example, represents the sales volume of jerseys in normal times (blue curve) and that of sales during weather-reactive campaigns (green curve).